 Price list new plantation

-We currently have teak trees on offer at our Finca Tortuga with the planting year 2021 (price list) as well as planting year 2022 (price list – available from 2 ha).
+We currently have teak trees on offer at our Finca Tortuga with the planting year 2021 (price list teak 2021) as well as planting year 2022 price list teak 2022 – available from 1 ha.
 We would be happy to make you an offer based on the plots still available.
 Current pictures and the map of the plantation can be found below under “Plantations”.

 Plantations on sale